PROFESSOR (CHIEF) HON. NATHANIEL DUROJAYE (N.D) OYERINDE (OBE): THE FIRST NIGERIAN PROFESSOR

-Thus, the growing of cotton and the planting of tobacco was accepted as an alternative, profitable enterprise by the Oba of Ogbomoso and his high chiefs, the resident district officer of Ogbomoso and by Dr. J.C pool of the American Baptist Mission.
+Thus, the growing of cotton and the planting of tobacco was accepted as an alternative, profitable enterprise by the Oba of Ogbomoso and his high chiefs, the resident district officer of Ogbomoso, and by Dr. J.C Pool of the American Baptist Mission.

 On top of all his contributions, Late Pa.
 (Hon) N.D.
-Oyerinde a professor Emeritus, sat down and chronicled into a book; THE HISTORY OF OGBOMOSO; TITLED, “IWE ITAN OGBOMOSO” Published as far back as 1934, without which not much could have been known on Ogbomoso early or ancient history.
+Oyerinde a Professor Emeritus, sat down and chronicled into a book; THE HISTORY OF OGBOMOSO; TITLED, “IWE ITAN OGBOMOSO” Published as far back as 1934, without which not much could have been known on Ogbomoso early or ancient history.

 It is for this reason that he is criticised by some elements today in Ogbomoso for not encouraging education in the town along the right lines.
 It is significant, however, that Oyerinde was not against higher education; he readily cooperated with the people in their demand for a secondary grammar school after 1944.
 The Ogbomoso People’s Institute was the antecedent for the Ogbomoso Grammar School.

 His role in politics was also bound to be misunderstood by many sectors in the town.
 To the Muslims, he was the leader of the Christian group that tried to dominate the town’s government.
 This apprehension was shared by many of the Chiefs and successive Baale before Baale Oke Lanipekun Laoye.
-The more militant among the OPU were impatient of his methods.
+The more militant among the OPU were impatient with his methods.
 Only the British Officers realised his great contributions to the administrative progress of the town.